BakriIWNL/ASL-tensorflow/model/README.md

 ---
 ## Adding the dataset

-Head into the `dataset` directory, and add the installed asl_
+Head into the `dataset` directory, and add the installed `asl_alphabet_train` to it, this is **Required** to start training the model.

+---
+## Changing the code

+Changing content of the code is encouraged, this is my personal testing and the best results I could reach given my hardware `GTX 1660 Super`, so all variables are clear and easy to see to change and play around with, alongside comments that explain the entire code.